tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <blockquote>
 <details><summary>Word Tokenization</summary><Br>

-In the following example we'll use `.split()` and the a space delimiter to tokenize our sentence:
+In the following example we'll use `.split()` and the space delimiter to tokenize our sentence:

 ![Mando](Images/Mando_split.PNG)